denten-books/plain-text/3-projection.md

 although all opera is in the human-audible frequency range, acculturation to opera listening helps greatly in its enjoyment.
 Some aspects of opera appreciation are learned (like knowing the plot) where others are determined (like the ability to hear sounds).

-The case of the so-called "soap opera effect" will help us understand some of the complexities involved in the distinction.
+We began the discussion by forming some intuitions about the nature of digital representation.
+And right away, we saw that such intuitions are at best conflicted, even when invoked by professional critics.
+Initially, it seemed that the intrinsic properties of media, like the "continuous" cursive script or the "discrete" perforations of the ticker tape, determine the techniques of apprehension.
+But under closer examination, the technologies involved resist easy categorization.
+We begin to notice that language is already digital, in many senses of the word, for example.
+And that human perception itself is neither purely discrete nor purely continuous phenomenon.
+A case study of the so-called "soap opera effect" will help us test such intuitions against a detailed microanalysis of the screen.

 Starting in 2010, modern televisions began shipping with a feature called "Motion-Compensated Frame Interpolation" (MCFI).
 The technology causes some